 In the Package requirements file field, type the name of the requirements file or click the browse button and locate the desired file.

 Click OK to save the changes.

-Though you can edit the dependencies management files according to their syntax, PyCharm provides quick fixes that enable populating these files.
+Though you can always run the Sync Python Requirements to update the requirements file, PyCharm provides quick fixes that enable populating this file.

 importstatement of a Python file, click a package which is not yet imported.
 PyCharm suggests a quick-fix: